thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 ([Mat 26:52](https://www.biblegateway.com/passage/?search=Mat%2026%3A52&version=NKJV)).
 That's not the rallying cry of a warlord; it's the wisdom of a peacemaker.

-## Atheism, Moral Relativism, and the Capacity for Evil
+## Atheism, Moral Relativism and the Capacity for Evil

 One of the dangerous implications of atheism, as a worldview, is its rejection of objective moral values.
 If there is no God - no transcendent source of right and wrong - then morality becomes subjective and